YvesCoding/rcpress/packages/docs/docs/guide/introduction.md

 # Introduction

-AntdSite is a website generator based on [Ant Design](https://ant.design), driven by [Gatsby Js](https://www.gatsbyjs.org/)(You can totally ignore these two technologies, just know the basic knowledge of markdown, and then simply configure it to build a website.
+AntdSite is a documentation generator based on [Ant Design](https://ant.design), driven by [Gatsby Js](https://www.gatsbyjs.org/)(You can totally ignore these two technologies, just know the basic knowledge of markdown, and then simply configure it to build a website.
 Of course, it would be better if you could do both).
 The configuration of documents refers to the vue-based document generator - [vuepress](https://vuepress.vuejs.org/config/).

 <div class="pic-plus">
   <img width="150" src="/antd-icon.svg" />